 It can be hard for some children to leave the securities of home for the unknown at camp.
 Yet developing this independence is a crucial part of growing up.
 Saying to your child, "If you get upset, just call and we'll pick you up," may sound comforting, but could negatively impact the camp experience.
 Instead say, "Remember to try new things before you make up your mind about them.
 Your counselors can help you.
-We're proud of you and can't wait to hear all about your adventures at the end of the week!"
+We're proud of you and can't wait to hear all about your adventures on Saturday!"
 Here are some other things you can do to prevent homesickness: